sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_modeling.rst

 ARIMA
 =====

-Below is the sample workflow which uses ARIMA processor in Fire Insights.
+Below is the sample workflow which uses ARIMA processor in Sparkflows.

 The workflow reads the AirPassengers dataset & uses ARIMA processor which Forecasts the airline passengers count, generates a new column with unique index/value for each row in dataset and prints the result.